-Massa Marittima is a hidden Tuscan jewel perched on a panoramic hill at just 50 kilometres NNE of Grosseto, in Southern Tuscany.
+Massa Marittima is a hidden Tuscan jewel perched on a panoramic hill north of Grosseto, in Southern Tuscany.
 The historical town centre has Etruscan origins and many signs of the past are still recognizable in the perfectly preserved city walls, in the narrow streets and in important urban and architectural complexes.

-The Cathedral or Duomo of Saint Cerbonius: this superb 13th-century cathedral is in Romanesque Pisan style in the lower part, while the large arch is a later Sienese addition.
-It follows the Latin cross plan and is situated in the main Piazza Garibaldi, the heart of the medieval town.
+This superb 13th century cathedral is in Romanesque Pisan style in the lower part, while the large arch is a later Sienese addition.
+It follows the Latin cross plan and is located in the main Piazza Garibaldi, the heart of the medieval town.
 The beautiful marble facade was built over the centuries from about 1225; the tower next to the church was rebuilt in the 1900s.

-The Archaeological Museum: located in the Palazzo del Podestà, the archaeological museum of Massa Marittima showcases exhibits found in the Accesa Etruscan territory (6th century) and included the excavation of houses and tombs.
+Hosted within the premises of the Palazzo del Podestà, the archaeological museum of Massa Marittima showcases exhibits found in the Accesa Etruscan territory (6th century) and included the excavation of houses and tombs.

-The Mining Museum: it is housed in the middle of the galleries carved around 700 m deep into the travertine on the hill above the historical centre of the town.
+It is housed in the middle of the galleries carved around 700 m deep into the travertine on the hill above the historical centre of the town.
 These tunnels were used during the Second World War as a refuge, but they have actually existed since the Middle Ages and the stone was used for building work.

-The Fonti dell’Abbondanza: you simply must see this sight in Massa Marittima located to the left of the Cathedral.
+Last but not least, you simply must see this sight in Massa Marittima located to the left of the Cathedral.
 The building, which is the original site of the city’s water supply built in 1265, is famous for its fresco of a painted tree with male genitals in the place of leaves.